coq/coq/dev/doc/INSTALL.make.md

   directory where dllcoqrun.so is; this is suitable when you want to run the command a limited number of times in a controlled environment (e.g. during compilation of binary packages);

-- install dllcoqrun.so in a location listed in the file ld.conf that is in the directory of the standard library of OCaml;
+- install `dllcoqrun.so` in a location listed in the file `ld.conf` that is in the directory of the standard library of OCaml
-- recompile your bytecode executables after reconfiguring the location of the shared library:

-        ./configure -vmbyteflags "-dllib,-lcoqrun,-dllpath,<path>" ...

-  where `<path>` is the directory where the dllcoqrun.so is installed;
-- (not recommended) compile bytecode executables with a custom OCaml runtime by using:

-        ./configure -custom ...

-  be aware that stripping executables generated this way, or performing other executable-specific operations, will make them useless.